JustWhit3/osmanip/README.md

 #### Download the latest release

-Alternatively you can download the last version of the repository from the ``Releases`` button on the right of the repository main page.
+Alternatively you can download the latest version of the repository from the ``Releases`` button on the right of the repository main page by clicking on the source code link.
 In this case the procedure is similar:

 Open a fresh shell and move the downloaded zipped file to your home directory (or to any other place you prefer):
 ```shell